How to Use OBS Studio for Professional Video Streaming in 2025

 Streamlabs OBS (SLOBS) vs. OBS Studio

-Streamlabs OBS is another open-source software that functions similarly to OBS Studio.
-Both of these tools are great for professional broadcasters, but there are a few notable differences between the two.
+another open-source software that functions similarly to OBS Studio.
+Both tools are great for professional broadcasters, but there are a few notable differences between them.

 Streamlabs OBS offers access to some premium features, such as a Streamlabs App Store, Naming Cloud Bot, extra storage, and more.
-Also, Streamlabs has multistream capabilities and is one of several multistreaming platforms that supports this feature.
-However, these features can only be accessed with a paid Prime subscription to the software.
+It has multistream capabilities and is one of several multistreaming platforms supporting this feature.
+However, users can access these features only if they have a paid Prime subscription to the software.

-Like OBS Studio, Streamlabs OBS can be downloaded for free, but the Streamlabs OBS Prime membership costs $149/year or $19/month.
+Like OBS Studio, you can download Streamlabs OBS for free, but the Streamlabs OBS Prime membership costs $149/year or $19/month.
 OBS Studio is free forever, so it is certainly worth trying out.

 FAQs